Shetland HVDC Connection

-Shetland HVDC Connection is a high-voltage direct current submarine power cable connecting Shetland to the British mainland.
+The Shetland HVDC Connection is a high-voltage direct current submarine power cable connecting Shetland to the British mainland and the National Grid.
+It was first proposed in 2007, although it took until 2022 for construction to commence.

+It is part of a multi-terminal link, connecting Kergord in Shetland to Spittal in Caithness and Blackhillock in Moray via a switching station at Noss Head near Wick in Caithness.
+The southern part of this is the Caithness - Moray Link.

 History

 The project was proposed in 2007.
 In January 2008, the report published by the Crown Estate found the project would be "economically and technically possible".
 At the same year, Scottish Hydro Electric Transmission filed planning application and started public consultations.

 Originally, the cable was planned to run from Shetland to 320 km to Portgordon on the Scottish mainland, and then on to Blackhillock substation, near Keith, Moray via 25 km underground cable.
 However, the end point was moved to Caithness, and the remaining part of the connection was constructed separately as the Caithness - Moray Link.

 In 2019, Ofgem announced that it was minded to authorise construction, subject to the Viking windfarm winning a CfD contract in the government auction held in September 2019.
 Viking Energy was unsuccessful in this auction, putting the future of the interconnector in doubt.

 SSEN submitted a revised proposal in January 2020.
 Ofgem carried out a final consultation on this revised proposal, and concluded in April 2020 that it would grant conditional approval for the link, conditional on Ofgem receiving sufficient evidence by the end of 2020 that the 457 MW Viking Wind Farm project is likely to go ahead.

 In April 2020, Ofgem approved revised proposals for the project, subject to "evidence that the Shetland Viking Wind Farm project will go ahead".
-On 17 June 2020, the Viking Wind Farm sponsor, SSE Renewables, made a final investment decision to proceed with the wind farm investment, conditional on certain indu stry code modifications, and "the outcome of the consultation on Ofgem’s minded-to position to approve the transmission link, expected in July 2020".
+On 17 June 2020, the Viking Wind Farm sponsor, SSE Renewables, made a final investment decision to proceed with the wind farm investment, conditional on certain industry code modifications, and "the outcome of the consultation on Ofgem’s minded-to position to approve the transmission link, expected in July 2020".
 According to Shetland News, this meant that both the Windfarm and the HVDC Connection were "likely to go ahead".
 On 16 July 2020, Ofgem gave final approval for the connection.

 Contracts for construction were awarded in August 2020 to Hitachi and BAM Nuttall.
 In February 2022, Hitachi Energy started the process of installing HVDC equipment at Kergord.
 Installation of the subsea cable started in July 2022.

 In April 2022, the project was described as "on track to be completed by 2024".
 The subsea cable installation is ongoing, and expected to continue until 2023.
 The first transmission of energy happened in June 2024, and the connection was commissioned in August of the same year.